-Daily COVID-19 update: 1 new death, 35 new cases in Freeborn County - Albert Lea Tribune
+Daily COVID-19 update: 1 new death, 34 new cases in Freeborn County - Albert Lea Tribune

 Freeborn County reported one new COVID-19 death and 34 new cases in the daily update Tuesday from health officials.

 The county has now had 19 COVID-19 deaths since the start of the pandemic.
+The new death was a person between 60 and 64.

 The Minnesota Department of Health reported the new cases included 33 new lab-confirmed COVID-19 cases and one new probable case.

-The county has now 2,290 cases since the start of the pandemic.
+The county has now 2,290 cases since the start of the pandemic, including three from other counties that were added to the list.
+Of the total number, 213 are considered active, according to the Freeborn County Public Health Department.

-Information about the new cases or how many cases are considered active has not yet been released.
+Three new Freeborn County residents were hospitalized, increasing the total people who have been hospitalized with COVID-19 since the start of the pandemic to 112.

 Across the state, 1,335 new cases were reported, increasing the state’s cumulative total to 438,867.
 Of that number, 418,610 no longer are considered active cases, and 692 people were hospitalized as of Monday, including 135 in intensive care.